Python Custom Exception: A Guide to User-Defined Errors

 Customize Python Custom Exception Class

-you must have thought why we just put the pass statement in the custom exception class.
+You must have thought why we just put the pass statement in the custom exception class.
 Can’t we change or override the in-built exception class?

 The answer is yes, we can customize our custom exception class in Python.